 - Identify the longest time-span goal to be accomplished by the CEO

-- Re-organize the organizational structure (levels of hierarchy) to closely align with #1 & 2.
+- Re-organize the organizational structure (levels of hierarchy) to align with #1 & 2 closely.

-- Define the tasks or Key-Result-Areas KRAs that are controllable & aligned with company mission or purpose, for each level of hierarchy.
+- Define the tasks or Key-Result-Areas KRAs that are controllable & aligned with each hierarchy level’s company mission or purpose.

 - From the Key-Result-Areas implement coaching & development to analyze + improve the tasks that people are expected to complete.